The Old Markets

 Rooms

-Rooms are divided between the original Main Hotel and the adjacent Captain’s Mansion – there are plans to connect them with a bridge.
+Rooms are divided between the original Main Hotel and the adjacent Captain’s Mansion.
 Andrew scoured antique markets for maps, silverware, and lamps.
 All technology is cleverly concealed to preserve the period mood.
-Thoughtful details abound - lightweight beach towels, a well-edited selection of travel books and Turkish delight at turndown.
+Thoughtful details abound - lightweight beach towels, a well-edited selection of travel books.

 At the top of the galleria, it’s worth paying the premium for The Symi Suite, with its delicate stencilling on the soaring ceilings.
 The 2-metre square bed is extra high, so you can gaze at the view.
 It was a joy to fling open all 5 shutters in the morning.
-Apart from occasional rumblings from the nearby bars, mostly we were stirred by the soothing sounds of ship horns, fluttering sails, and church bells.
+At night the streets are near silent; mostly we were stirred by the soothing sounds of ship horns, fluttering sails, and church bells.

-The vast Aegean Suite is ideal for families, with a stunning double-height lounge and a balcony looking down onto Symi harbour.
+On our last visit, we stayed in the vast Aegean Suite.
+It's ideal for families, with a stunning double-height lounge and a balcony looking down onto Symi harbour.
 There's a mezzanine double bedroom, and two singles in separate areas of the lounge.
+It's the only room with its own entrance, which made it feel all the more exclusive.
 Honeymooners might prefer the hideaway Ouranos Suite, perched at the top of the building, with a light-filled lounge and a bedroom with harbour-view balcony.
 The Nimos, Chondros and Stroggilos Rooms have whitewashed walls and white bedspreads, with duck-egg blue armchairs and cushions.
 Their bathrooms combine exposed stonework with transparent glass washbasins and slick modern rain-showers – how refreshing.

 Features include: